martybillingsley/tinkRworks/cryptography3/README.md

 ## Decrypting Columnular Transposition
-To decrypt a message that has been enciphered using a columnular transposition, run it through the encrypt function again.
+To decrypt a message that has been enciphered using a columnular transposition, write the message going down the page, in columns.
+How long each column is (how many rows it has) can be determined by the length of the message divided by the key.
+(See, you need the key to decrypt the message!)